Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/highrise-homino/rules/_index.md

 {{% rules-block heading="Turn" %}}

-On your turn, grab 1 domino from the Market, and place it in your map.
+On your turn, grab **1 domino** from the Market, and place it in your map.

 The placement rules are simple.

 * It needs to connect to an existing domino and can't overlap.
-* Floors need to match (unless there's a wall/door between them).
+* **Floors need to match**.
+(Unless there's a wall/door between them.)
 * You can't connect a door and a wall.

 You may also _destroy_ as much of your personal map as you want, as long as your map is _connected_ (no loose parts) by the end of your turn.
 The destroyed tiles are discarded permanently.
-This is called **Construction Work** and can have other consequences (such as guests leaving).
+This is called **Construction** and can have consequences.

-See [Objects](#objects) for details about what every icon on a domino means.

-@TODO: EXAMPLE IMAGE
+{{< rules-image src="gameplay_turn.webp" alt="Example of how to take a turn: pick a domino from market and place it in your personal map." >}}

 {{% /rules-block %}}